ColtonHix/printwarehouse/README.md

  <sup><sub>That was a joke&trade;</sup></sub>

+ - For some reason, Heroku likes to delete product images when I push, or when it spins off.
+I don't know if this is from my gitignore, heroku itself, or what.
+Text data stored in the database is staying and retrieving as expected, but images are just being removed for some reason.
+Ideally images are stored on a third party like cloudfront but I did not set that up for this homework assignment.
+    - Creating fresh products will retain their images (until I push)
+    - I probably just didn't configure my gitignore correctly, but I'd rather not push 30 random test images to Heroku every time I push hence the gitignore so I'll let you create your own :)

 ## Create your forms requirement
 - I may have forgot about/cut some forms but I believe most are there